 I am feeling unwell, what should I do?

 If you have serious symptoms, such as difficulty breathing, call 000 and ask for an ambulance and tell them if you also have a fever or a cough, sore throat or respiratory illness.

 I have been tested for COVID-19, what happens next?

 It is important that you remain at home in isolation until we notify you of your test result.
-You will receive a call or text message within three to five days to let you know your result.
-Sometimes it may take longer.
+You will receive a call or text message within to let you know your result.